OS-EDA/Course/Chapter_01_Introduction/c01_summary.md

 * Advantages of open-source in EDA
 * The actual state of open-source EDA
 * Goals of this course.
+* How to participate and interact with this course.
 * Producing chips at IHP with the open PDK

 #### Overview of the course structure::